 Carbon-14 testing will enhance a manufacturer’s quality control measures by providing data that cannot be supplied by other tests often used in the industry to detect adulteration.

 For more information, please read Beta Analytic’s article “Quality Assurance Testing: Is your Garlic Oil Natural?” published in Nutraceuticals World.
 The lab provided details on the GC-MS and Carbon-14 test results as well as a backdrop of garlic oil adulteration.

-Based in Miami, Florida, Beta Analytic provides fast, high-quality natural product source testing by carbon-14 analysis, reporting results in 2-5 business days.
+Based in Miami, Florida, Beta Analytic provides fast, high-quality natural product source testing by carbon-14 analysis, reporting results in 5-7 business days.
+A priority service is available for results required in 4 business days or less.
 The lab has extensively worked on essential oils, flavors and supplements, to name a few.
 For inquiries, please email the lab at firstname.lastname@example.org or call a local forwarding facility.

-This entry was posted on Tuesday, November 14th, 2017 and is filed under Beta Analytic Updates, Dietary Supplement Testing, Essential Oils Testing, Flavor & Fragrance, Flavors Carbon-14 Analysis, Natural Product Testing, Supplement Carbon-14 Testing .
+This entry was posted on Tuesday, November 14th, 2017 and is filed under Beta Analytic Updates, Essential Oils Testing, Flavor & Fragrance, Flavors Carbon-14 Analysis, Natural Product Testing, Supplement Carbon-14 Testing .